-In order to get the eBook, the website visitor must first enter their email address.
+In order to get the eBook, the website visitor must first enter their email address using an online form.
 When you offer people something of value they are more likely to enter their email address to get it.

 When you’ve captured your prospect’s email you can then enter them into a drip campaign where you continue to send them more and more value and nurture them until they are ready to progress from a prospect to a lead.

 Since there’s no incentive for the visitor to join the list, most people will close this popup without entering their email address.